scientific-python/cookie/docs/pages/guides/gha_pure.md

 recipe that can often be used exactly for pure Python wheels (if the previous recommendations were followed).

+{: .note }

-> Note: Why make a wheel when there is nothing to compile?
-There are a multitude
+> Why make a wheel when there is nothing to compile?
+There are a multitude of
-> of reasons that a wheel is better than only providing an sdist:
+> reasons that a wheel is better than only providing an sdist:
 >
-> - Wheels do not run setup.py, but simply install files into locations
+> - Wheels do not run `setup.py`, but simply install files into locations
 >   - Lower install requirements - users don't need your setup tools
 >   - Faster installs
 >   - Safer installs - no arbitrary code execution